COMPSCI331-2021/lab-git/README.md

 team.
 This means we expect to see non-trivial commits, with meaningful commit messages, corresponding to each exercise.
 Different team members will do different things and different times, but we will be looking for evidence that there was cooperation and collaboration.
+Examples including making useful commits, and commenting on actions by other team members.